Kings Highway

 Braidwood Safety Improvements

 This project was developed to address a history of crashes on the Kings Highway near Braidwood.
 More than half of the recorded crashes involved a collision into roadside objects.
 In all five fatal crashes a vehicle collided with a tree.
-This $0.895 million project delivered roadside safety treatments to the northern side of Braidwood and was completed in June 2020.
+This $895,000 project delivered roadside safety treatments to the northern side of Braidwood and was completed in June 2020.

 View the Braidwood Roadside Hazards page for more information about this project.